gl1tterbomb/gl1tterbomb/README.md

 ****[ EXTRA HMM?; ]****

--Pronouns?
-I use any!
-He/him and They/them is okay^^

 - Spanish is my mother tongue, and I was born in Puerto Rico

 - I have ADHD/Autism spectrum.
 And dyslexia.
 I have trouble with reading and other things, especially in my main language.#Woke #Genzthesedayssmh😒

 - INTJ

-- ★ I’m fine with ships.
-Oc/canon or rarepair. 👍👍

-I stay in safe most of the time.
+- I stay in safe most of the time.
 You will found me sitting in the Comic, Deltarune/Undertale, Transformers area or middle of nowhere.
 I stayed there to hangout with one of my closest buddies and chill.
 Feel free to C+H! ^^ I sometimes walk around the map or stay on an island when I'm bored or do some random roleplay or something?
 No clue? okay

 *****Uhhh smelly BYI(Before you INT)/DNI here, going to remake soon.***** [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)